Hofstra Law

 The program is open to all law students who have completed all first-year day courses and who are in good academic standing at an ABA-accredited law school.
 (Maurice A. Deane School of Law students must have at least a 2.2 GPA.).

 We require the application, a non-refundable $500 deposit, a statement of interest AND a copy of your passport.
-If accepted, the deposit will be applied to your program costs.
+If accepted, you will receive information on how to submit the non-refundable $500 deposit.
+The deposit will be applied to your overall program costs.

 Along with materials listed above, visiting students must submit a letter of good standing from their institution.